reena-pasunuri/reena-pasunuri/README.md

 I have worked on and handled various projects, gaining solid experience in both manual and automation testing.
 Through this journey, I’ve strengthened my problem-solving abilities, critical thinking, and resilience, qualities I consistently apply to ensure the quality and reliability of every software testing project I take on.

-Why I Created This repository
+Why I Created This repository-

 This GitHub portfolio showcases my hands-on expertise in building robust, maintainable test automation frameworks.
 Each project demonstrates real-world scenarios with industry best practices, covering:
 ✔ Web, Mobile, and API automation